nishisheth/Log-Analysis/README.md

 **3.** Download the python programs (`Reportingtool.py`) from the current folder.
 Then, copy them to the `vagrant/` folder.

-**4.** Navigate to the Udacity folder in your bash interface and inside that cd into the vagrant folder.
+**4.** Navigate to the downloaded folder in your terminal and inside that cd into the vagrant folder.

 **5.** Open Git Bash and launch the VM with `vagrant up`.